dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 In our setting, we were able to avoid dealing with the ambiguities of natural language by only prompting with code.
-We decided to stick to analyzing the optionality of individual variable occurrences, instead of analyzing every expression.
-Specifically, we tried to capture the concept “the variable I just generated refers to an optional quantity”, so our prompts looked like:
+We decided to stick to analyzing the nullability of individual variable occurrences, instead of analyzing every expression.
+Specifically, we tried to capture the concept “the variable I just generated refers to an nullable quantity”, so our prompts looked like:

 ```python